CheeZeDark/StartSteamInSilentMode-BatchScript/README.md

 # StartSteamInSilentMode-BatchScript
-It's BatchScript for Init Steam in Silent Mode!!!
+It's BatchScript for Starting Steam in Silent Mode!!!
 Enjoy to use this!!!

 ## Donations